 This is mine:

 I was sixteen and studying abroad in the Netherlands with AFS Intercultural Programs when I first considered translation as a career.
 For my own entertainment, I tried back-translating an interview from Dutch (well, Flemish) to English with my favorite British god, Morrissey, from an interview that had appeared in a Belgian magazine.
 I even went so far as to send my version (by real mail; it was 1991) to the author of the article to see how I’d done at guessing Morrissey’s original words.
 The author responded saying I’d done a great job, though Morrissey had compared himself to an “old, beaten shoe” not a “worn-out shoe.”
-I remember my host mother saying I should become a translator and my agreeing.
+I remember my host mother said I should become a translator and my agreeing.

 Years on, I’d abandoned Dutch for Italian and was studying in Florence.
 I remember the pleasure and absorption of the intellectual challenge of translation exercises and again thought it could be for me.
-After having spent more time in Italy, I was living in New York, had a lot of downtime at work and the Internet in the early years of its proliferation.
-I started emailing small hotels in Italy and offering my translation services for a pittance (e.g., $20 to correct (re-translate) a couple web site pages).
+After having spent more time in Italy, I was living in New York, had a lot of downtime at work and the internet in the early years of its proliferation.
+I started emailing small hotels in Italy and offering my translation services for a pittance (e.g., $20 to correct (re-translate) a couple of web site pages).
 As I gained skills, resources, contacts, and confidence, I started working for agencies, then publishing houses and other direct clients.

 My story is unusual among translators in that it was an intentionally chosen path and my first career, whereas many translators stumbled onto the path and then realized it was for them.